 Thank you to our sponsors that have made it possible to run this event and build our community.

 We're always on the look out for new speakers to come and give a talk.
-If you have a talk that you'd like to present, please Open an Issue and we'll contact you to arrange a date.
+If you have a talk that you'd like to present, please Submit a Talk and we'll contact you to arrange a date.

 We are very keen to encourage new speakers.
 If you think you'd like to get into public speaking but don't know where to start please Get in Touch with us or take a look at our Speaker Resources.
 We'll do everything we can to develop your speaking skills.